 At a local level, Stratford-on-Avon District Council has adopted a new local plan to guide development in the district up to 2031.
-Amongst other things this new plan aims to build upon the success of previous plans in providing opportunities for local communities to promote housing schemes, as well as other forms of development, that meet an identified local need.
+Amongst other things this new plan aims to build upon the success of previous plans in providing opportunities for local communities to promote housing schemes, as well as other forms of development, which meet an identified local need.

 There is also scope for a local community to prepare a neighbourhood plan to steer development within their area and assist in meeting any local housing that may be identified in this report or as a result of subsequent housing surveys.
+Long Itchington Parish Council is currently in the process of producing a Neighbourhood Development Plan.